 • Monitor potential risk areas in our supply chains.

 We have zero tolerance to slavery and human trafficking.
 To maintain awareness and ensure a high level of understanding of the risks of modern slavery and human trafficking in our businesses our Code of Business Conduct is available on the Intranet.

-Cummins’ UK presence is comprised of four manufacturing sites and an additional 14 associated sites which includes parts reconditioning, distribution, and administration.
+Cummins’ UK presence is comprised of four manufacturing sites and an additional 14 associated sites which include parts reconditioning, distribution, and administration.
 Globally Cummins employs a total of 59,900 employees, and UK represents 7.6%.
-In 2021, Cummins imported approximately £1.6B of parts and materials into the UK, of which approximately 30% was imported from the EU.
-Of all Cummins’ global imports into the UK, approximately 45% were imported directly from Cummins Inc. or a Cummins affiliate.
+In 2021, Cummins imported approximately £1.7B of parts and materials into the UK, of which approximately 50% was imported from the European Union.
+Of all Cummins’ global imports into the UK, approximately 46% were imported directly from Cummins Inc. or a Cummins affiliate.

 Policies on Modern Slavery

 In March 2018, Cummins launched its Human Rights policy which applies to Cummins entities worldwide.
 The policy prohibits the use of all forms of child labour and forced labour, including threat of force or penalty, prison labour, indentured labour, bonded labour, military labour, slave labour and any form of human trafficking.